PacMan2882/hardhat-metamask-connector/README.md

 # metamask-connector

-Metamask Connector is a tool to connect your metamask with your development environment, and let you say bye-bye to exposing your mnemonic or private key.
+Hardhat Metamask Connector is a tool to connect your metamask with your hardhat development environment, and let you say bye-bye to exposing your mnemonic or private key.

 # Install

-`npm install @PacMan2882/metamask-connector`
+`npm install @PacMan2882/hardhat-metamask-connector`

 or

-`yarn @PacMan2882/metamask-connector` to install the npm package.
+`yarn @PacMan2882/hardhat-metamask-connector` to install the npm package.

 # Usage
 ```
-const { MetamaskConnector } = require("@PacMan2882/metamask-connector");
+const { MetamaskConnector } = require("@PacMan2882/hardhat-metamask-connector");
 ```
 or

 ```
-import { MetamaskConnector } from "@PacMan2882/metamask-connector";
+import { MetamaskConnector } from "@PacMan2882/hardhat-metamask-connector";
 ```

 ```